 Diet and nutrition

-Most respiratory conditions are caused by an interaction between genetic and environmental factors such as smoking, pollution and diet.
+Most lung conditions are caused by an interaction between genetic and environmental factors such as smoking, pollution and diet.
 There is increasing evidence that diet and nutrition play a role in the development and progress of lung diseases.

 Being either obese or underweight can both have harmful consequences for lung health.

-How does diet affect different conditions?
+How does diet affect different lung conditions?

 Different foods and nutrients can have an impact on the development and progression of asthma.
 The effect also depends on when a person is exposed to these foods, for example during infancy, childhood or adulthood.